By: Dr. Eeks

 After this chain of events, the traditional medical community panicked and started maniacally researching the vaccine and autism link.
 If anything positive came from the media storm, it is the plethora of research studies aimed at exploring MMR, thiomersal, and autism.
 Now it is one of the most well-studied areas in medicine.

 It should be noted that Wakefield never made the claim that thiomersal led to autism.
 His study had nothing to do with thiomersal, because thiomersal was never in the MMR vaccine.
 He was just the MMR guy who made the recommendation that it would be safer to give kids single vaccines as opposed to combination vaccines.
 That said, he did not get the chance to explain why it would be safer to give kids single vaccines as opposed to combination vaccines, and that’s a shame.
 He was “cancelled” before cancelling was cool.
 I’d still love to hear his explanation.
 For kids in the US, the number of recommended vaccines in a given time interval has increased.
 What are the risks that come with this?
 Are we over-vaccinating?
 Should we make changes to the vaccination schedule and allow parents to spread them out?
 These are fair questions that should be researched and answered.
 In fact, some doctors, like board-certified pediatrician Brian Thornburg, believe in “vaccine choice” when it comes to our current vaccine schedule.
-He discussed his reasons why on my Causes or Cures podcast, as well as his approach to vaccination when it came to his own 8 kids.
 Some veterinarians, like the brilliant Jean Dodds, caution about vaccinosis in dogs.
 She came on my podcast to discuss her approach to vaccination.
 She’s a veterinarian, yes, but concern over vaccinosis in animals should naturally lead to concern about it in humans.

 While all of these studies on autism and vaccines were happening, Dr. Wakefield’s study was viciously torn apart.
 Investigators stated that the 12 children in his study were subjected to unethical invasive medical procedures that were not in their best interest.
 It was discovered that the 12 kids were not randomly selected, but recommended by a law firm that was in the process of preparing a lawsuit against a manufacturer of the MMR vaccine.
 Then The Lancet study was formally retracted.
 Investigators asked Wakefield to reproduce the results of his study, but he never did, and so Wakefield was stripped of his medical license.
 In short, the study destroyed his career and reputation.
 He now makes films about vaccines and health risks.